 BURLINGTON – Attorney General T.J.
 Donovan is warning Vermonters about a new variation of the family emergency scam in which scammers are demanding that cash be handed over in person to a “courier.”
 By presenting a fake emergency in which their loved one needs help getting out of trouble, scammers pressure panicked family members, including grandparents, into acting before they can realize it’s a scam.
 Until recently, scammers took a hands-off approach in collecting money, demanding gift cards, wire transfers, or virtual payments.
 Now, the Attorney General’s Consumer Assistance Program (CAP) is receiving reports that scammers are enlisting “couriers” to collect cash directly from unsuspecting family members at their homes to resolve the fake emergency.
 Vermonters who receive these calls should resist the urge to act immediately and take steps to verify the caller’s identity.

 While the family emergency scam has long plagued Vermonters, CAP is raising awareness about the spread of “couriers” coming to Vermonters’ homes to collect cash.
-CAP has received 216 reports of family emergency scams since the beginning of the year.
 In the last week, CAP has received 4 family emergency scam reports from Vermonters who were told that an individual or a “courier” would retrieve cash from them at their homes—3 of these scams resulted in monetary loss.
 Common elements of this scam include:

 Claims of a “gag order” being in place which requires secrecy.

 Cash is needed to pay for a “bond” or a “bail bond agent.”